 “Starting from scratch is a slow process,” she adds.

 “I’ve made contact with GPs so they know they can refer carers to us for support.

-“But our main starting point was to visit everyone who is involved in this

-	world – from charities to the NHS, from council services to dementia cafes –

-	explaining what we do and asking for potential beneficiaries to be pointed
+“But our main starting point was to visit everyone who is involved in this world – from charities to the NHS, from council services to dementia cafes – explaining what we do and asking for potential beneficiaries to be pointed our way.”

-	our way.”

-	Admiral Nurses are a cornerstone of the Legion’s drive to preserve and

-	prolong independent living in the Armed Forces community, and after six

-	months in Leeds and Bradford, the team are providing support to over 60
+Admiral Nurses are a cornerstone of our drive to preserve and prolong independent living in the Armed Forces community, and after six months in Leeds and Bradford, the team are providing support to over 60 families.

-	families.

-	Carers can endure terrible stress and Nicky talks of visiting a carer on a

-	weekly basis who was struggling to cope with caring for a loved one with

-	dementia, and had thoughts of taking his own life.
+Carers can endure terrible stress and Nicky talks of visiting a carer on a weekly basis who was struggling to cope with caring for a loved one with dementia, and had thoughts of taking his own life.